PicoCreator/smol-dev-js/README.md

 > You will need the spec folder to be configured

-## I would like to customize the settings further
+## Want to customize the settings further?

 After generating the config, you can look into `.smol-dev-js/config` folder for various settings, including
+- local cache settings
 - caching with mongoDB (you can use the free tier)
+- rate limits

 # Example Usage